 In this article:

-The potent medicinal properties of aloe vera are obtained from its clear gel and the inside skin layer known as the yellow latex.
-These parts of the plant are used in many health and beauty products.
+The healing properties of aloe vera are concentrated in the clear gel found within its leaves and the inside skin layer known as the yellow latex.
+Both these plant components are used in the manufacture of various health and beauty products.

 Aloe Vera for Skin and Hair

-Aloe vera also exhibit anti-aging effects that prevent the formation of lines and wrinkles.
 The enzymes in aloe vera act as exfoliators that help in smoothening and moisturizing the skin.
-(7)
+(6)

 Before using any product containing aloe vera, do a patch test first to determine possible allergic reactions.